This three minute animation explores the symptoms of Bipolar

 About 1 in every 100 adults has bipolar

 disorder at some point in their life.
-It usually starts during or
+It usually starts between the

 What types are there?

-- There has been at least one high or manic
+- If you have had at least one high or manic

 episode, which has lasted for longer than one week.